doytsujin/athackst.github.io/_articles/4_aws_deepracer_joy_onboard.md

 sudo apt-get install docker-ce docker-ce-cli containerd.io
 ```

-Next, add the `deepracer` user to the docker group so you don't have to run commands with sudo
+Next, add the `deepracer` user to the docker group so you don't have to run commands with `sudo`.

 ```bash
 sudo groupadd docker